Killokii/RatObsidianVault/Random Notes.md

 While the **Apocosite forum** will have a distinct and uniform style, people's own **Apocosites** will be highly personalized: no Apocosite will be like the other.
 The only thing that will string the visuals into something coherent will be the top browser bar and light pixelated distortion over the top of everything.
 These aspects are reflected in the current pitch deck!

 The closest reference for the aesthetic Apocosite will be aiming for is the official _Inscryption_ website, which features a small navigable desktop!
+The visual style will feature a mix of:
+- Pixel art and animation
+- Low-resolution 3D art and animations
+- Analog, post-apocalyptic artwork
+- Edited photographs

 ---